zammad/zammad/doc/developer_manual/standards/how-to-handle-localization.md

 Feel free to send pull requests to add more helpful examples to existing files or even files for new languages.

-### Zammad Chat Translations - `public/assets/chat`

-The Zammad chat currently has its own build pipeline and also a custom translation handling.
-Messages and translations are directly baked into [chat.coffee](../public/assets/chat/chat.coffee) and have to be maintained there.

-### Zammad Forms Channel - `public/assets/form/form.js`

-Messages and translations are directly baked into [form.js](../public/assets/form/form.js) and have to be maintained there.

-## Zammad Notification Templates - `app/views/mailer/*`

-Zammad contains a number of different notification templates which are currently stored directly in language-specific `ERB` template files.
-Modifications of existing or addition of new translations must be made in these files directly.

 ## Developer Workflows

 ### Weblate Process Overview